ossuminc/riddl/doc/src/hugo/content/language/common/lang-conventions.md

   }
 }
 ```
-That is, domains are definitions that can contain the definition of (sub)
+That is, domains are definitions that can contain the definition of (send)
 domains.
 Similarly `context` can define `entity`
 ```riddl
 context foo is {